 Advancement Via Individual Determination (AVID) is an academic elective course that prepares students for college readiness and success, and it is scheduled during the regular school day as a year‐long connections course.
-At Ridgeview, we have 2 sections of 8th grade AVID and 2 sections of 7th grade AVID.
-All AVID classes are taught by Mrs. Boddiford, who is also Ridgeview’s AVID Site Coordinator.
+At Ridgeview, we have 2 sections of 8th grade AVID, 2 sections

 In AVID class, students receive instruction utilizing a rigorous college preparatory curriculum, tutor‐facilitated study groups, motivational activities and academic success skills.
 Students participate in activities that incorporate strategies focused on writing, inquiry, collaboration, organization and reading (WICOR) to support their academic growth.

 AVID is a nationwide program that was adopted by Fulton County in 2014.

 AVID students work on academic and personal goals and communication, adjusting to the high school setting.
 Students increase awareness of their personal contributions to their learning, as well as their involvement in their school and community.
 There is an emphasis on critical reading and analytical writing, focusing on personal goals and public speaking.
 Students will work in collaborative settings, learning how to participate in collegial discussions and use sources to support their ideas and opinions.
 Students refine their study skills and test‐taking, note‐taking, and research techniques.
 They take an active role in field trip and guest speaker preparations and presentations.
 Their college research includes financial topics and building their knowledge on colleges and careers of interest.